lifebow/AI-Assistant-Desktop/README.md

 ### Manual Build

-You can also trigger a build manually from the Actions tab:
+You can trigger a build manually from the Actions tab:
 1. Go to **Actions** → **Build Chrome Extension**
 2. Click **Run workflow**
 3. Check **"Force build even without version change"** if needed
 4. Click **Run workflow**

-### Installing from Release

-1. Go to the [Releases](../../releases) page
-2. Download the latest `ai-assistant-x.x.x.zip` file
-3. Extract the contents to a folder
-4. Open Chrome → `chrome://extensions/`
-5. Enable **Developer mode**
-6. Click **Load unpacked** and select the extracted folder

-## License
+## 📄 License

 MIT